-Corinne received her BFA in Musical Theatre from Florida State University in 1999, and has played several lead roles in theaters around the country, including Sarah (Guys and Dolls), Maggie (A Chorus Line), Yonah (Children Of Eden), Maggie (Brigadoon) and Liesl (Sound of Music), as well as first-chair trumpet in the pit orchestras of The Music Man and Three-Penny Opera.
-After college, Corinne sang at Disney World in Orlando, FL, with world-renowned a cappella group Voices of Liberty, and toured with hip-hop group Raination in New York City, playing several festivals and opening for groups including The Black-Eyed Peas, Kanye West, The Roots, Jimmy Cliff, The Lonesome River Band, etc. While in New York, she performed at several venues including B.B.
-Kings, The Paramount, The Bitter End, Mexicali Blues, C.B.G.B.s, and The Baggott Inn.
+Corinne received her BFA in Musical Theatre from Florida State University, and has played several lead roles in theaters across the country.
+She has sung with world-renowned a cappella group Voices of Liberty at Disney World in Orlando, FL and toured with hip-hop group Raination and a cappella group Unsung Heroes in New York, NY, playing several festivals and opening for groups including The Black-Eyed Peas, Kanye West, The Roots, Jimmy Cliff, The Lonesome River Band, etc. While in New York and Nashville, she performed at several venues including B.B.
+Kings, The Paramount, The Bitter End, Mexicali Blues, C.B.G.B.s, Blue Bird Cafe, etc.

-In 2006, Corinne received a degree in Audio Engineering from the School of Audio Engineering (New York/Nashville), and worked under Rick Giles (#1 hit songwriter for Reba McEntire, Rascal Flatts, etc.), as a recording and mixing engineer for several Nashville artists.
+In 2006, Corinne received a degree in Audio Engineering from SAE (New York/Nashville), and worked under Rick Giles (#1 hit songwriter for Reba McEntire, Rascal Flatts, etc.), and as a recording and mixing engineer for several Nashville artists.
 She recorded and co-produced an album of her own original songs, called All My Days, which is available on iTunes.
-Her voice can be heard on several other albums, including Harbinger (Raination), Underlay (Nashville artist Sali Hagan), and Jump Right In (GIA Publications).
+Her voice can also be heard on several other albums, including Harbinger (Raination), Underlay (Nashville artist Sali Hagan), and Jump Right In (GIA Publications).

 “All My Days” is the impressive debut from folk singer/songwriter Corinne Gooden.
 Throughout the album, Gooden shows magnificent control of her voice and has an emotional inflection that heightens the personal sentiments in her writing.
 Her vocal performance is similar to contemporary female singer/songwriters like Paula Cole, Sarah McLachlan, and Bonnie Raitt.
 Gooden’s lyrics are very personal and honest, and she sings them with such conviction and melody that the listener becomes hooked and must know what she’ll sing about next.
 The musical arrangements are also quite good, highlighted by fantastic piano/organ progressions and beautiful acoustic guitar that skillfully back Gooden’s vocal performance.
 The recording quality of “All My Days” is excellent, so the vocals and arrangements are clean and crisp, leaving nothing to be desired.
 The title track, “All My Days,” is a slow, sad, and personal song with a piano and guitar accompaniment in which Gooden shows her tremendous vocal range.
 “Goodbye” is a more uptempo rock number about learning how to say goodbye to someone you don’t necessarily want to ever say goodbye to.
 Overall, “All My Days” is a superb debut from a talented singer/songwriter that knows how to write her feelings down and vocalize them.
 Fans of good folk lyricists and female vocalists should check out this excellent CD.